 Prof Katrina Falkner

-Executive Dean, Faculty of Engineering, Computer and Mathematical Science, University of Adelaide
+Executive Dean, Faculty of Science, Engineering and Technology, University of Adelaide

 Katrina is Lead Project Coordinator of the CSER Digital Technologies Education Program, and is Founder and Director of the CSER Group, leading research into Computer Science Education and Computational Thinking.